sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 ----------
 EQE curves for each cell within each of 11 PV modules were measured by the Cell Measurement and Performance group at the National Renewable Energy Laboratory.
-These data are in conjunction with one year of simulated 30-minute meteorological data, including spectral irradiance, spanning the contiguous United States at a resolution of around 0.2° longitude/latitude (around 20km) thus covering around 21,000 individual locations.
+These data are analysed in conjunction with one year of simulated 30-minute meteorological data, including spectral irradiance, spanning the contiguous United States at a resolution of around 0.2° longitude/latitude (around 20km).
+At this resolution, the dataset covers around 21,000 individual locations.

 The PV devices studied cover a range of technologies, including monocrystalline silicon (monoSi) and polycrystalline silicon (polySi), and a range of cell architectures including Al-BSF (Aluminium Back Surface Field), IBC (Interdigitated Back Contact), PERC (Passivated Emitter and Rear Contact), PERT (Passivated Emitter Rear Totally Diffused), and SHJ (Silicon heterojunction).

-To quantify the impact of intradmodule EQE variation on PV device performance, the output from the "worst cell" (lowest performance) is compared with that of a hypothetical average cell, determined from the mean cell EQE.
+To quantify the impact of intradmodule EQE variation on PV device performance, the output from the worst cell (lowest performance) is compared with that of a hypothetical average cell, determined from the mean cell EQE.

 The mean EQE curve is a useful approximation of the module EQE that a modeler